staniks/staniks.github.io/markdown/index.md

 Software engineer with **focus on C++**.
 Currently working in **ReversingLabs**.

-## Short Biography

-This is the short version - the details are in my formal CV, which I may disclose only to a potential employer for privacy reasons.

 ###Education

-* **OBŠKC, Koprivnica (high school)** - electronics _(somewhat relevant)_
 * **FER, Zagreb (university)** - software engineering, master's degree
     * thesis on **genetic algorithms**, more commonly known as _rolling the dice and hoping for the best_